datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 ## Workbook Object

 ```
-import pandas as pd

-# reads entire workbook into memory
-# has NOT created any dataframes
 workbook = pd.ExcelFile('file.xlsx')
 ```

+- Reads entire workbook into memory
+- Creates **workbook** object
+- Has NOT created any dataframes

 `@part2`
 ## Single DataFrame

 ```
-import pandas as pd

-# reads first tab of workbook
-# turns tab into a dataframe
 df = pd.read_excel('file.xlsx')
 ```

+- Reads first tab of workbook
+- Turns tab into a **dataframe**

 `@script`
-To compare,
+To reiterate, pd.ExcelFile() reads the entire Excel workbook into Python, while pd.read_excel() only reads in the first tab of an Excel workbook.
+Additionally, while pd.read_excel() converts a single tab into a dataframe, pd.ExcelFile() does not.

 ---